-Located in the historic college grounds, BPTW’s proposal for the Richmond College residential masterplan provides 180 mixed-tenure homes.
-The design transitions between a varied local context with distinct, art deco inspired character areas to create a place-led development.
+Located in the historic college grounds, BPTW’s proposal for the Richmond College residential masterplan provides 212 mixed-tenure homes, a portion of which have been designed to net zero carbon in operation.

 |Planning Approved||August 2019|